irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Survivalist https://pd2builder.netlify.app/?s=xk0p1000ch0-90101G000pf0&p=g&a=3&t=g&d=5
 Fairly standard kingping gameplay, with unseen strike being your main DPS skill.
 Since you can force enemies to damage you, while being semi-invulnerable you can activate the damage activation part of the skill, then go to cover for 6 seconds, activate crit boosts, and go on a kill spree to recover your injector.
 Repeat this cycle endlessly.
 Weapons to use:
 Primary focused on accuracy, secondary focused on DPS or shield AP.
 Kobus 90 with AP ammunition attachment is a solid option.
-Any 75 melee to deal with bulldozers, or a 35 melee if either of your weapons has shield AP, to compensate lower ammo pick ups with more melee kills.
+Any 75 damage class melee to deal with bulldozers, or a 35 damage class melee if either of your weapons has shield AP, to compensate lower ammo pick ups with more melee kills.

 # Sicario (1/5):